-Product photos taken against a neutral and clean background always looks best, as there is optimum focus on the object and not the background.
-A white or solid background is usually preferred, but there are some cases where a textured back ground will also work.
-Texture and or props is usually good when it help set the tone of the product.
+Product photos were taken against a neutral and clean background always looks best, as there is an optimum focus on the object and not the background.
+A white or solid background is usually preferred, but there are some cases where a textured background will also work.
+Texture and or props is usually good when it helps set the tone for the product.
 Take this picture for example of clothing from an online vintage clothing store, here the brick wall background also helps communicate the old fashion culture of the store.

 4) Use a tripod